 Minnesota Twins closer leaves game early to become US citizen

-A Minnesota Twins closer left Sunday’s game early to become a U.S. citizen.
+Minnesota Twins closer Fernando Rodney left Sunday’s game early to become a U.S. citizen.

 "After 19 years in this wonderful country today I am blessed to say that I am an official US Citizen,” he wrote.
 “I want to thank all those who have been with me throughout the process and especially thank the @twins organizations for allowing me to catch my flight.
 Big thanks to the @tigers who made this dream possible 19 years ago."